Updated January 2023

 OpenSearch also has an active forum that includes a wide range of topics for Announcements, General Feedback, Community, Security, Plugins, and others.

 The aforementioned bi-weekly community meetings are held online to encourage broad participation.
-And the first ever OpenSearchCon is being held September 21, 2022 in Seattle.
-Here’s the link to the events page for more information on community events.
+And the first ever OpenSearchCon was held in Seattle in September 2022.
+Videos from that event are available here, including the keynote address given by Dattell’s co-founder.

 Elastic allows contributions from community members through the Elastic GitHub repository.
 However, Elastic only lets employees commit changes.
 The drawback to this approach is that changes will be prioritized according to what most benefits Elastic versus what most benefits the community / users.